UK businessman accused of corrupt Bahrain payments

-LONDON (Reuters) - A British prosecutor alleged on Tuesday that London-based businessman Victor Dahdaleh made “corrupt payments” of over 40 million pounds ($63 million) to the former chairman and chief executive of a Bahraini aluminum smelter to secure contracts worth over $3 billion for companies including U.S. group Alcoa.
+LONDON, Nov 5 (Reuters) - A British prosecutor alleged on Tuesday that London-based businessman Victor Dahdaleh made “corrupt payments” of over 40 million pounds ($63 million) to the former chairman and chief executive of a Bahraini aluminium smelter to secure contracts worth over $3 billion for companies including U.S. group Alcoa.

 Dahdaleh, 70, who holds dual Canadian and British citizenship, has pleaded not guilty to the seven charges of corruption and one of transferring criminal property which were brought by Britain’s Serious Fraud Office.